Masturbating: What is wanking & how to wank

 Is it OK if I don’t think of my partner when I masturbate?

-We’re all entitled to private masturbatory lives – even if we’re in a couple.
-And, yes, sometimes you may not think of your loved one when you’re ‘appreciating yourself’.
+We’re all entitled to private masturbatory lives – even if we’re in a relationship.
+It’s completely okay if you don’t always think of your partner when you’re having a wank.
 This doesn’t mean you don’t love them, or don’t fancy them anymore.

 However, in some instances, you may need to talk to your partner about your masturbatory habits – for example if they find you masturbating to porn and get upset.
 It’s all about being open and honest, and balancing your right to your own private sexual life with appreciating their feelings.
 Read more about how to do this in our porn problems article.